mysterysci/rubocop_lineup/README.md

 underbelly, and well, we just may get to fightin' in the future if them Rubocop folk get some fancy refactorin' ideas.

-Not to mention that some o' yer fancier deputies may get sidelined if they need more than a changed line to do thar job ... we'll just have to see about all that down the road.
+Not to mention that some o' yer tougher deputies may get sidelined if they need more than a changed line to do thar job ... we'll just have to see about all that down the road.

 I'm not sure how we fell into a old western theme here with a modern robot-type gem, but